The Trees (Everett novel): Writing and development

 To write the novel, Everett researched lynching in the United States.
-For this research, Everett purchased enough books dealing with elements of lynching to incidentally develop a "lynching section in [his] library".
-Everett attributes the humor in his novels, including in The Trees, to the influence of Mark Twain.
+For this research, Everett purchased books dealing with elements of lynching, enough to incidentally develop a "lynching section in [his] library".
+Everett attributes the humor in his novels, including The Trees, to the influence of Mark Twain.

 Reception and accolades

 Reception

-The novel received mostly favorable reviews.
 Mary F. Corey, in a positive review published by the Los Angeles Review of Books, wrote that the novel included a "Twainian level of wit and meanness".
 Joyce Carol Oates called it "[r]eally profound writing...about subjects of great tragic and political significance.
 Carole V. Bell, in a review published by NPR, also praised the novel, writing that the book is a "combination of whodunnit, horror, humor and razor blade sharp insight".